simon-void/ksv4ever/README.md

 * fixLine: `(String)->String`: this function is used on every line of the csv file.
 The idea is to remove e.g. illegal characters.
 The default removes invisible BOM characters (`\uFEFF` and `\u200B`) from the start of the line.
 * duplicateLineStrategy: `HandleDuplicates`: How to handle duplicate lines in the csv file.
 Possible options:
   - `ALLOW_DUPLICATES`: duplicates are allowed.
 This is the default.
-  - `REMOVE_CONSECUTIVE_DUPLICATES`: consecutive duplicates are removed (which is a computationally cheap memory wise).
+  - `REMOVE_CONSECUTIVE_DUPLICATES`: consecutive duplicates are removed (which is a computationally inexpensive memory wise).
   - `ONLY_DISTINCT_ENTRIES__POTENTIALLY_EXPENSIVE`: removes all duplicates.
-Only the first occurence of a line remains.
+Only the first occurrence of a line remains.
     This requires all distinct lines/rows of the csv file to be in memory at the same time, so you might not want to use this option if your csv file is more than a gigabyte in size.
 * normalizeColumnName: `(String)->String`: if we don't control the source of the csv data (e.g. because the files come from an external source), it often happens the column names change slightly between different versions. the `normalizeColumnName`-parameter is supposed to make a configuration more robust against such changes.
-The default version removes all spaces from the column names an maps them to their lower case version.
+The default version removes all spaces from the column names and maps them to their lower case version.
- If you have different requirements (or the default version leads to collisions of normalized column names) provide your own function.
+ If you have different requirements (or the default version leads to collisions of normalized column names), provide your own function.

 Here an example of how to define a predicate for the optional `keepCsvRecord`-parameter: (it allows only lines where the number of beds is bigger than 2)
 ```kotlin